Section Two: Using Disability Services and Accommodations

 Requests for Exceptions to the Academic Regulations or Requirements

 Exceptions to college regulations are generally appealed by completing a General Petition or other specific Admissions and Records exception's forms.
-Counselor/advisors can assist in the preparation of a request and can advise students of the proper procedure to carry a request forward.
+A DSS Counselor or LD Specialist can assist in the preparation of a request and can advise students of the proper procedure to carry a request forward.

 Course substitutions or waiver requests based on disability follow a special procedure, as outlined in the DISH Section Two: Academic & Classroom Accommodations & Services, "Academic Adjustment & Course Substitutions."
-You may also see your DSS counselor or EDC advisor for information.
+You may also see your DSS Counselor or LD Specialist for information.

 Violation of Student Rights